Fast-neutron reactor: Waste recycling

 Fast-neutron reactors can potentially reduce the radiotoxicity of nuclear waste.
 Each commercial scale reactor would have an annual waste output of a little more than a ton of fission products, plus trace amounts of transuranics if the most highly radioactive components could be recycled.
 The remaining waste should be stored for about 500 years.

 With fast neutrons, the ratio between splitting and the capture of neutrons by plutonium and the minor actinides is often larger than when the neutrons are slower, at thermal or near-thermal "epithermal" speeds.
-Simply put, fast neutrons have a smaller chance of being absorbed by plutonium or Uranium, but when they are, they almost always cause a fission.
+Simply put, fast neutrons have a smaller chance of being absorbed by plutonium or uranium, but when they are, they almost always cause a fission.

 The transmuted even-numbered actinides (e.g. ^{240}Pu, ^{242}Pu) split nearly as easily as odd-numbered actinides in fast reactors.
 After they split, the actinides become a pair of "fission products".
 These elements have less total radiotoxicity.

-Since disposal of the fission products is dominated by the most radiotoxic fission products, strontium-90, which has a half life of 28.8 years, and caesium-137, which has a half life of 30.1 years, the result is to reduce nuclear waste lifetimes from tens of millennia (from transuranic isotopes) to a few centuries.
+Since disposal of the fission products is dominated by the most radiotoxic fission products, strontium-90, which has a half-life of 28.8 years, and caesium-137, which has a half-life of 30.1 years, the result is the reduction of nuclear waste lifetimes from tens of millennia (from transuranic isotopes) to a few centuries.
 The processes are not perfect, but the remaining transuranics are reduced from a significant problem to a tiny percentage of the total waste, because most transuranics can be used as fuel.

 Fast reactors technically solve the "fuel shortage" argument against uranium-fueled reactors without assuming undiscovered reserves, or extraction from dilute sources such as granite or seawater.
 They permit nuclear fuels to be bred from almost all the actinides, including known, abundant sources of depleted uranium and thorium, and light-water reactor wastes.
 On average, more neutrons per fission are produced by fast neutrons than from thermal neutrons.
 This results in a larger surplus of neutrons beyond those required to sustain the chain reaction.
 These neutrons can be used to produce extra fuel, or to transmute long half-life waste to less troublesome isotopes, as was done at the Phénix reactor in Marcoule, France, or some can be used for each purpose.
 Though conventional thermal reactors also produce excess neutrons, fast reactors can produce enough of them to breed more fuel than they consume.
 Such designs are known as fast breeder reactors.